Charitable Organizations

 The CareGivers Project

-The CareGivers Project, an independent non-profit organization, designed programs to renew and empower caregivers struggling with emotional, mental, and physical stress as they provide short- and long-term care to people with terminal illnesses such as AIDS.
+The CareGivers Project was an independent not for profit organization that created programs to help empower and renew caregivers who were struggling with emotional, mental, and physical stress in their service as short- and long-term care providers to people with terminal illnesses.

 The Caregivers Project continues to provides renewal workshops for caregivers.